Whale and Dolphin Watching

 Several species of Whales pass by our shores but the two most common are the Giant Blue Whales and their relatives the Gray Whales.

 The best way to admire those whales and their cousins the Dolphins is to take a boat cruise from one of the port towns along the coast.

 You can watch the Gray Whales during winter and early spring – or you can watch the Blue Whales and some Humpbacks during summer.
 You can always find lots of Dolphins.

 Tip: Whether you are going in winter or summer, dress warm or bring a jacket with you.
 The temperature seems to drop the further you go into the ocean.

 There are many tour operators along the coast.
-It is hard to decide whom to go with – but after some research – we decided to go with Newport Landing (Dave's Locker).
+It is hard to decide whom to go with – but after some research – we decided to go with Newport Landing (Davey's Locker).
 This tour operator departs from Newport Beach - right next to the Fun Zone.
 They have more than 20 years of experience and can locate Whales and Dolphins with ease.

 Along with Whale watching cruises, Newport Landing offers other services like sunset cruises, evening cruises, and deep-sea fishing trips.
 See Whale watching Orange County for a full list of services.

 We went on the Ocean Explorer and loved the boat and crew.
 The boat is medium-sized with two levels so it is not overcrowded.
 The upper deck has a bigger open area with a large canopy.
 The lower deck has an enclosed observation, a minibar, and a snack bar.
 We decided to head to the upper deck to enjoy the views.